Finfalter/wasmCloudArtefacts/README.md

 ## Examples

 Apart from the underlying inference engine, e.g. ONNX vs. Tensorflow, the pre-configured models differ in a further aspect: concerning the *trivial* models, one may request processing upon arbitrary shapes of one-dimensional data, `[1, n]`.
 [Mobilenet](https://github.com/onnx/models/tree/main/vision/classification/mobilenet) and [Squeezenet](https://github.com/onnx/models/tree/main/vision/classification/squeezenet), however, have more requirements regarding their respective input tensor.
-To fulfill these, the respective input tensor of an arbitrary image may be preprocessed before being routed to the inference engine.
+To fulfill these, the respective input tensor of an arbitrary image can be preprocessed before being routed to the inference engine.

-The application provides two endpoints.
-The first endpoint routes the input tensor to the related inference engine without any preprocessing.
-The second endpoint preprocesses the input tensor and routes it to the related inference engine thereafter:
+The application provides three endpoints.
+The first endpoint routes the input tensor to the related inference engine without any pre-processing.
+The second endpoint __pre-processes__ the input tensor and routes it to the related inference engine thereafter.
+The third performs a pre-processing before the prediction step and a __post-processinging__ afterwards.

 1. `0.0.0.0:<port>/<model>`, e.g. `0.0.0.0:7078/identity`
 2. `0.0.0.0:<port>/<model>/preprocess`, e.g. `0.0.0.0:7078/squeezenetv117/preprocess`
+3. `0.0.0.0:<port>/<model>/matches`, e.g. `0.0.0.0:7078/squeezenetv117/matches`

 ### Identity Model